ENCODE-DCC/encoded/README.md

 brew install elasticsearch@1.7
 ```

-:star: Note: This step is required for new macOS Sierra installations
+>:star: Note: This step is required for new macOS Sierra installations
-`brew cask install Caskroom/cask/xquartz`
+>- `brew cask install Caskroom/cask/xquartz`

 >:warning: _Note_: If you need to update Python dependencies (do not do this randomly as you may lose important brew versions of packages you need):